 Say you’re the host of a literary talk show.
 Who would be your first guest?
 What would you want to ask?

 My online friends will not be at all surprised by my answer to this one: My first guest would be Stephen King.
 I would love to sit down with him and ask his opinion on some of the massive changes that have taken place in the publishing industry over the last decade.

 What’s your favorite thing about writing?

 My favorite thing about writing is watching the stories that ramble around in my head unfold in their entirety.
 I’m what is known in the writing world as a pantser, not a plotter.
 In other words, I fly by the seat of my pants instead of outlining the plot in detail before I begin each book.
 I may have a general idea of where I’d like the story to begin and end, but the road in between is unpaved and simply unfolds as I write.
 I love the surprises that result.

 Also, because I write series with ensemble casts, I like that I don’t have to say goodbye to the characters I create as soon as I finish their book.
 Those characters can go on to play crucial roles in future books in the series, so they continue to grow and expand and entertain me.

 What is a typical day like for you?

-What scene in Hurt was your favorite to write?
+What scene in Death of Darkness was your favorite to write?